jonhjelm/docs-and-training/infrastructure_overview/demos.md

 # Demo workflows
-Try these demo workflows to get a quick impression of what can be done on the CloudFlow platform.
+Try these demo workflows to get a quick impression of what can be done on the SemWES platform.

-Note: It is recommended to have a basic knowledge of the different [service types](./service_types.md) on the CloudFlow platform when executing the demo workflows, as it will lead to a better understanding of what these workflows actually do.
+Note: It is recommended to have a basic knowledge of the different [service types](./service_types.md) on the SemWES platform when executing the demo workflows, as it will lead to a better understanding of what these workflows actually do.